futuresuper/fs-website-2021/src/docs-and-forms/super-withdrawal-form.md

 category: Super Forms
 order: 10
 ---

-Complete this form if you would like to withdraw from your super account.
+Complete this form if you would like to withdraw funds from your account.

 If the form is not completed correctly, or information is missing, this may delay your withdrawal - so we ask that you read the requirements in the form and fill it out carefully to help us process your request as quickly as possible.

+Please note that withdrawing funds may affect the amount of personal contributions available to claim as a tax deduction.
+If you withdraw or roll out your entire balance, your Future Super account will automatically be closed, and any insurance attached to your account will be cancelled.
+You will no longer be able to file a Notice of intent to claim or vary a deduction for personal super contributions form for contributions made to your Future Super account once it is exited, and/or contributions that have been transferred to another account or fund.